grommet/grommet-designer/README.md

 The Share control near the upper left provides three methods of sharing.

 1. Publish your design.
 This will generate a unique URL you can send to someone.
 When they open that URL, they will see your work.
 They will not be able to modify the published version.
+Also see "base" below.
 1. Download the design as a JSON file.
 You can save or send this however you like.
 You can upload one of these files using the Designs dialog, via the Import control.
 1. Generate the appropriate code for your design such that you or a developer could run it as an actual site.

 ### Design Components